rl-institut/open_plan/docs/view_components/progression_bar.rst

     #.
 Constraints
     #.
 Simulations
     #.
 Results

+    Properties:
-**Each step has an associated index, with the progression being bar considered as an array** ** The current state of the view depends on the index of the current step**
+        *Each step has an associated index, corresponding to its position in the list of steps

 Actions
 ^^^^^^^